austings/A-on-2D-Array/README.md

 # Astar-search-on-a-2D-Array
 This was my first attempt on trying to solve a 5x5 tile game using A* search algorithm.
-This failed to solve the puzzle in time but in theory should work.
+This failed to solve the puzzle in time but the algorithm still works.
 In order of attempts, this is what I tried to do:

 1) A* search normally- this took way too long as there are 25! possible combinations